python-trio/trio/README.rst

    - XX add test for UnboundedQueue schedules properly (only wakes 1 task if 2 puts)

-     and also for __bool__

    - factor call_soon machinery off into its own object

-   - super fancy MockClock: add rate and autojump_threshold properties

-     rate = 0 is current; rate = <whatever> to go at arbitrary fixed speed

-     autojump_threshold = *real* seconds where if we're idle that long, then we advance the clock to the next timeout

-     to implement:

-     add a threshold argument to wait_run_loop_idle

-     implementation is basically: if there are no tasks to run, set the actual IO timeout as
-       min(computed IO timeout, smallest wait_idle threshold)
-     and if this is different than computed IO timeout, *and* there are no tasks to run after the IO manager returns, then wake all wait_idle tasks with the given threshold.
-(Or maybe just wake one?
-Or maybe you're just not even allowed to have multiple tasks in wait_run_loop_idle?)

-     and when the clock's autojump_threshold is set to non-infinity, then it spawns a system task to sit on wait_run_loop_idle, and then somehow figure out the next deadline and jump there...

    - the example of why fairness is crucial: